 DOLLARS & SENSE

 8. It’s simply not fair.
-Many families take issue with the system currently in place where everyone pays their full housing allowance for their home, regardless of it’s size or how new the construction is.
-An E3 with 3 children may be in the exact same size/age house as an E6 with 1 child, but the higher ranking service member pays quite a great deal more for that house each month.
+Many families take issue with the system currently in place where everyone pays their full housing allowance for their home, regardless of its size or how new the construction is.
+An E3 with three children may be in the exact same size/age house as an E6 with one child, but the higher ranking service member pays quite a great deal more for that house each month.
 As Michelle K. pointed out, “But really there’s no bang for the buck (I’m an E7 and husband is a warrant).
 Why should I get the same as an E3 but pay more?!”

 10. Drama.
 Yes, it’s true.
 Sometimes there can be drama associated with living on base.
 Maybe it is just the close proximity.
 Perhaps it is the mix of folks from so many different places.
 No matter the reason, many military families choose to live off base to avoid it.